Logo: Unified Wood Economy

 Our Solution

 40 houses in the three municipalities are part of a current deconstruction pilot.
-The goal is to continue to expand the boroughs seeking to utilize federal resources to remove their vacant properties and create jobs for returning citizens.
-In addition to the wood coming from the reclaimed project, UWE will be aggregating sources from around the Pittsburgh area to feed a processing, sales and distribution operation based in Construction Junction.
+As the project wraps up, UWE is exploring other boroughs seeking to utilize federal resources to remove their vacant properties and create jobs for returning citizens.
+In addition to the wood coming from the reclaimed project, UWE is assessing the possibility of aggregating fallen wood from the greater Pittsburgh area (especially less dense areas to the north of the city) to establish a wood upcycling campus.
+This expansion opportunity would contribute to a scalable solution for capturing carbon, creating jobs, and diverting thousands of tons of wood from county landfills in the region.

-"With our early engagement with Jeff Carrol and Urban Wood Economy, we have had the ability to provide a business model that not only makes sense but enabled our start-up to raise the needed funding to launch the project."
+"With our early engagement with Jeff Carrol and Unified Wood Economy, we have had the ability to provide a business model that not only makes sense but enabled our start-up to raise the needed funding to launch the project."

 Chuck Verrett | Visionary and Co-Founder, The Reclaim Project